Refer a Friend

 Leftovers need never be boring!
 In fact they can often be tastier than the main Christmas meal itself – be creative and use that food rather than throwing money down the drain.

-How do you keep costs down over the festive season?
-Some of our cash-savvy customers offered these bits of advice:
+Along with Jody's tips above, some of our cash-savvy customers offered these bits of advice:

 If you're still feeling the pinch of Christmas time remember you're not alone.
 Christmas can be a stressful time and even more so if costs start to get out of control.
 For more tips, visit our article on Celebrating Christmas on a Budget or to re-do your budget visit our handy online Budget Planner Calculator.